 It’s used with one of two goals in mind: remission, through definitive treatment, or pain relief, through palliative care.
 A definitive conventional RT protocol may be delivered in fractions, e.g. 5 days a week over a 3-4 week time frame with the hope of achieving remission—the cessation of all clinical symptoms of the cancer.

-Palliative treatment is given over a fewer number of fractions when definitive treatment isn’t possible.
+Palliative Radiation Therapy is given over a fewer number of fractions when definitive treatment isn’t possible.
 The intent is to improve the pet’s quality of life by making them more comfortable.
 The degree of pain relief varies from moderate to total cessation of pain.

 Some cancerous tumors can be removed through surgery.
 Surgical removal may be the primary treatment, or part of a multi-modal treatment process.
 If surgery isn’t possible, other modalities are available, either alone or in combination.
 Our board-certified surgeons will help guide you through the evaluation process, and collaborate with our oncology team—as well as your family veterinarian—to customize your pet’s course of treatment.

-Our experienced emergency veterinarians monitor patients day and night.
-We’re dedicated to providing all our patients with complete and integrated cancer therapy while considering the needs of both the owner and their pet.
+Our compassionate team is dedicated to providing all our patients with complete and integrated cancer therapy while considering the needs of both the owner and their pet.
+Care Center is a 24-hour hospital with qualified technicians and doctors available around-the-clock to provide care and monitor your pet during treatments.